Having up-to-date, standardized address data is key to providing high-quality services and products to customers and stakeholders.

 Address standardization may involve modifying components, integrating missing data, or correcting inaccuracies.
 We can carry out this process manually or through software tools and APIs.

-However, the key part of Address standardization depends on having reliable address data.
-This is quite challenging when dealing with multiple countries’ address formats, given how often zip codes change, especially in large countries.
+Accurate address validation depends on reliable address data.
+This is quite challenging when dealing with multiple countries’ address formats, given how often postal codes change, especially in large countries.

 Address validation verifies the existence and deliverability of an address against databases like GeoPostcodes.